ad-on-is/adonis-autoswagger/README.md

 ---

+## Schemas

-## Models (schemas)
+### Models

-Automatically generates swagger model-descriptions based on your models
+Automatically generates swagger schema-descriptions based on your models

 ![alt](https://i.imgur.com/FEdLplp.png)

+### Interfaces

+Instead of using `param: any` you can now use custom interfaces `param: UserDetails`.
+The interfaces files need to be located at `app/Interfaces/`

 ## Extend Models